 left the bank were "underperforming advisers."

-In 2012, at least 243 veteran advisers who managed more than
+at least 243 veteran advisers who managed more than $39.2

-$39.2 billion in assets left Morgan Stanley, including several
+billion in assets left Morgan Stanley, including several teams

-teams that managed more than $1 billion, according to moves
+that managed more than $1 billion.
+Reuters tracks the moves of

 In the fourth quarter, annualized revenue per broker at